 If the lender already repossessed your car before you were able to file chapter 13 bankruptcy, you may still be able to get it back by including the arrearage in your repayment plan.
 If this is the case for you, speak with our chapter 13 attorneys to discuss your options.

 Under chapter 13 for credit card debt, credit card debt and medical bills are considered “unsecured debts.”
-This means that there are no collateral if you are no longer able to repay the debt.
+This means that there is no collateral if you are no longer able to repay the debt.
 For example, there are no properties or assets that a lender can repossess if an individual does not their credit card debt.
 For this reason, unsecured debts are the least prioritized in a chapter 13 repayment plan.

 In a chapter 13 bankruptcy credit card debt, unsecured debts are usually not repaid in full.
 This is because they are prioritized in payments after paying off the secured debt (i.e. mortgage and car payments).
 The amount of credit card and the medical debt you repay depends on your ability to pay.

 For example, let’s say that you are able to make $40,000 in payments during your repayment period.
 If the secured debt payments add up to $30,000 and unsecured debt payments add up to $20,000, this means that there is a $10,000 leftover in the amount of unsecured debt.
 This $10,000 will be discharged, meaning that you will not be responsible for repaying that amount.

-For this reason, many individuals who file chapter 13 bankruptcy in Los Angeles don’t have to pay off all of their credit card and medical bills.
+For this reason, many individuals who file chapter 13 bankruptcy in Los Angeles don’t have to pay off all of their credit cards and medical bills.